billhennessy/hennessysview2020/content/posts/2020/holy-mass-for-the-5th-sunday-of-lent.md

 I would offer the following suggestions:

 1. Our First Mass at the Oratory is normally 8 am.
 Rise in time for the 8’o clock hour with all family members present and spend that time prayer.
 I would encourage using your Missals to access the Epistle and Gospel for the Sundays we are away and read that as a family.
 Spend some time in silent prayer together, and then make a spiritual communion using the below prayer.
-You could use the following online resource to assist with readings if you do not have a Missal (http://www.extraordinaryform.org).
+You could use the following online resource to assist with readings [if you do not have a Missal](http://www.extraordinaryform.org).
 You may also desire to live stream the Holy Mass.
-There are several resources on line to assist you (https://fsspjoliet.wordpress.com/2017/12/08/fraternity-ofsaint-peter-fssp-live-mass-channel) and (https://www.tridentinecatholic.com).
+There are several resources on line to assist you [Live Mass](https://fsspjoliet.wordpress.com/2017/12/08/fraternity-ofsaint-peter-fssp-live-mass-channel) and [Holy Mass](https://www.tridentinecatholic.com).
 There are other resources online for live streaming the Holy Mass.

 2. Pray the rosary as a family (hopefully this is already happening, but if not now is a good time to begin).